cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/MOOC - Comparative Results.md

 Ultimately, the study showed that although Shapley values lend themselves to intuitive visualizations, its math is either disregarded or detrimental to the overall understanding of the technique.
 > "With Shapley, I don’t get the math, but I intuitively get it."

-Intruigingly, users found Shapley values to be both more understandable and more applicable when the technique explained why a machine learning model was *incorrect* ($3.94\rightarrow4.33$ and $3.54\rightarrow3.66$, respectively).
+Intruigingly, users found Shapley values to be both more understandable and more explainable when the technique explained why a machine learning model was *incorrect* ($3.94\rightarrow4.33$ and $3.54\rightarrow3.66$, respectively).
 There are many possibilities which may explain this.
 -  Firstly, when a model is incorrect, people may be more desperate for an explanation, no matter its source.
 We see a massive uptick in LIME's understandability as well under these circumstances ($3.25\rightarrow4.13$), which has the lowest understandability in situations where the model is correct.
 This is potentially refuted by Anchors' scores, which decrease on both fronts when moving from correct to incorrect predictions.
 - Secondly, while the ordering of our techniques was randomized, our samples were ordered such that the incorrect results are much more present in the latter half of the survey.
-This would allow users to become more acquainted with *all* of the techniques, thus leading to higher understandability/applicability across the board.
-However, LIME's applicability and Anchors' understandability/applicability drop, even with this ordering.
+This would allow users to become more acquainted with *all* of the techniques, thus leading to higher understandability/explainability across the board.
+However, LIME's explainability and Anchors' understandability/explainability drop, even with this ordering.
 - Thirdly, and most probably, due to the small nature of the study, individual users may have a much higher impact on the average outcomes.
 One user specifically noted that they were "afraid of extremes," and marked mostly within the 2-4 range instead of reporting 1s or 5s, while another responded predominantly at the poles.
 Due to the small number of users, such varying survey styles can cause much more variation in the results, leading to pattern hallucination.

 ## Example B